Short branch cut approximation in $2$D Hydrodynamics with Free Surface: Comparison of short branch cut approximation with full numerical solution

 We solve the implicit Eqs.~\e{FGsol} and~\e{chi0eq} for $\chi_0(w,\tau)$ at every instant of time $\tau$ to determine the shape of the free surface $x(u,t)+\I y(u,t)$.
 The extra conditions~\e{xpi} and~\e{Mass2} are used to find $c(\tau)$, and a subsequent substitution in the Eqs.~\e{FGsol}--\e{FGsol2} and~\e{Feqiniperiodic} gives the shape of the surface $z(u,t)$.

 The summary of a comparison of the short branch cut approximation and the numerical solutions is given below:

 (a) For $A=\I$, both branch points move along the imaginary axis as follows from Eq.~\e{chi012periodic}.
 The lower branch point, $w_-= \I w_{-,i}(t)$ moves downward from $w=a_0$, and the upper branch point $w_+= \I w_{+,i}(t)$ is moves upward from $w=a_0$.
 Fig.~\ref{Ai1}a illustrates a dependence of the vertical coordinate of $w_{-,i}(t)$ on time, as determined from the Eq.~\e{chi012periodic} and the numerical simulations.
 The positions of branch points are recovered from numerical simulations by the procedure based on a least-squares rational approximation of complex functions and is described in details in Refs.~\cite{DyachenkoLushnikovKorotkevichPartIStudApplMath2016, LushnikovDyachenkoSilantyevProcRoySocA2017,DyachenkoDyachenkoLushnikovZakharovJFM2019}.
-The vertical coordinate is also estimated from the asymptotics of the decay rate of the Fourier spectrum.
-Fig.~\ref{Ai1}b shows the spatial profiles of the free surface and a comparison of the short branch cut approximation and numerics.
+The vertical coordinate of the lower branch point is also estimated from the asymptotics of the decay rate of the Fourier spectrum giving the same result.
+Fig.~\ref{Ai1}b shows the spatial profiles of the free surface and a comparison of the short branch cut approximation and full numerics.
+It is seen that the spatial profile has a form of jet.
+Also Fig.~\ref{Ai1}b shows the time dependence of the maximum error in the surface elevation $y(x,t)$ between the numerical solution and short branch cut approximation.